Updated: 8/9/2022 | How to Get to Machu Picchu

 Visit the Salt Mines and Moray on Your Way Back to Cusco

 Hope this guide is resourceful to anyone visiting Machu Picchu.
 It is definitely worth the trip whatever route you take.
-I look forward to visiting this magical site again in my lifetime and experiencing it in a different approach.
+I look forward to visiting this magical site again in my lifetime.